COVID-19 Testing & Screening for Employers

-Color works with employers to provide technology-driven, COVID-19 testing and population surveillance to mitigate outbreaks and reduce the risk of workplace transmissions.Contact Us to Learn More
+Color works with employers to provide technology-driven, COVID-19 testing and population screening to mitigate outbreaks and reduce the risk of workplace transmissions.Contact Us to Learn More

 From the Color Blog: The COVID-19 workforce testing plan that will help America reopen